 The Hub offers support to 580 schools made up of 477 primary, 67 secondary, 30 special and 10 PRUs as well as providing out-of-school music ensembles and community-based music projects.

-Here’s a summary of our impact in the past year:
+Here’s a summary of Lancashire Music Hubs impact in the past year:

 Over 17,000 pupils received instrumental tuition from Lancashire Music Service – approximately 6,000 of these in weekly one-to-one or small-group lessons and 11,000 in weekly whole-class lessons.